frwssr/frwssr_clonepage/README.md

 ### Attributes
 - *buttontext* - Customize the text on the button.
 Defaults to “✌️ Clone page ⚠️” (—the emoji trying to signify the *danger zone* character of the button.)
-- *buttonbg* - Customize the background of the button.
+- *buttonbg* - Customize the styling of the button.
 Defaults to `slategray`.
 You might get fancy with something like `buttonbg="linear-gradient(to top right, teal, tomato)"`, too.
 Impress your Perch users!
 - *renamepostfix* - Customize the text appended to the *Page title* and the *Navigation text*.
 Defaults to “ (Copy)”.
 A slugified version of the `renamepostfix` will be appended to the clone’s filename, too.

 ### Example